delphic-digital/Skeletor.docs/content/development/javascript.md

 #### Example component

 Components are standard requirejs modules, and it's syntax should be used.
-For components that rely on the `data-component` loading, there require a couple functions.
+For components that rely on the `data-component` loading, they require a couple functions.

 1. An init function for encapsulating code that should run with the component is fully loaded into the page.
 2. A destroy function to run when the component is unloaded on the page.
 For instance, when it leaves a mobile context and enters tablet.